quru/qis/README.md

 ## Roadmap

-Topics under consideration for future versions:
+Topics under consideration for future versions, in no particular order:

 * Image portfolios user interface
   * Addition of "add to basket" while image browsing in the admin interface
   * Addition of portfolios administration to the admin interface
   * Portfolio publishing (to zip) from the admin interface
   * Viewing a portfolio from the gallery and slideshow viewers
-* Improve the image generation architecture for more consistent performance under load
 * Optional long image URL to tiny URL conversion
   * New checkbox in the image publisher
   * Add to REST API